 Related Article: Everything you NEED to Know Before Visiting Bacalar

 The town of Tequila itself is full of souvenir shops selling tequila-related merchandise.
 Besides that, there aren’t that many things to do in Tequila other than go for a walk in the beautiful countryside around it.
-Tequila is best visited as a day-trip from Guadalajara, or as a memorable and fun stop on the way to the coast.
+Tequila is best visited as a day trip from Guadalajara or as a memorable and fun stop on the way to the coast.

 6. San Miguel de Allende

-Currently the American Capital of Culture, San Miguel de Allende is well worth checking out for several reasons.
+Currently, the American Capital of Culture, San Miguel de Allende, is well worth checking out for several reasons.
 It is a great place to head to if you want to kick back and relax.
 Located in the center of Mexico in the Bajio mountains, the small colonial city has lots of lovely little alleys for you to explore.

 7. Playa del Carmen

-There are many reasons you’ll love Playa del Carmen, for us it was gorgeous beaches, Playa del Carmen restaurant scene, vast hotel options, only 45 minutes from Cancun airport, and all the amenities you could need.
-We have a deep connection to the Playa, we called it home for six months one winter and have been returning every year since.
+There are many reasons you’ll love Playa del Carmen.
+For us, it was gorgeous beaches, Playa del Carmen restaurant scene, vast hotel options, only 45 minutes from Cancun airport, and all the amenities you could need.
+We have a deep connection to the Playa.
+We called it home for six months one winter and have been returning every year since.

 Make sure to check out our complete Playa del Carmen guide.
-Complete with where to stay in Playa del Carmen, things to do in Playa del Carmen, tips for renting a car in Playa del Carmen, best restaurants in Playa del Carmen, and more.
+Complete with where to stay in Playa del Carmen, things to do in Playa del Carmen, tips for renting a car in Playa del Carmen, the best restaurants in Playa del Carmen, and more.

 8. La Paz

 Most visitors to Baja California Sur head past La Paz and straight onto Los Cabos.
 La Paz itself is a lot less crowded and developed than its two neighbors, which is excellent if you want a relaxing, peaceful vacation.